-9. E-mail Policies
+7. E-mail Policies

-The following policies apply to all emails between students and the Professor.
-Please respect the fact that the Professor receives hundreds of emails from students and must deal with those emails in a fair and organized manner.
+The following policies apply to all emails between students and the instructor.
+Please respect the fact that your Instructor receives hundreds of emails from students and must deal with those emails in a fair and organized manner.
 Unacceptable emails will receive a reply saying only "Please see Email Policies on the course outline".

-9.1 UWO.CA Email Addresses Only
+7.1 UWO.CA Email Addresses Only

-For privacy reasons, students must use their Western email accounts to contact the Professor.
-The Professor will not respond to emails from non-uwo.ca addresses (e.g. hotmail.com, gmail.com, etc.).
+For privacy reasons, students must use their Western email accounts to contact their Instructor.
+The Instructor will not respond to emails from non-uwo.ca addresses (e.g. hotmail.com, gmail.com, etc.).

-9.2 Subject Line Must Include Course and Section Number
+7.2 Subject Line Must Include Course and Section Number

 The subject line of emails must contain the name or number of the course, and the section number in which the student is enrolled.
-The Professor teaches different courses and sections and cannot properly respond to questions if he does not know which course or section you are enrolled in.
+The Instructor teaches different courses and sections and cannot properly respond to questions if they do not know which course or section you are enrolled in.

-9.3 Acceptable Emails
+7.3 Acceptable Emails